IMPORTANT PRICE UPDATE – As of April 1st there will be an increase in our prices, an email has been send out with our new pricelist.

-The curiosity approach is an initiative to provide the children with authentic play experiences.
-To do this the nursery has started to allow the children to use and explore adult equipment such as real crockery at meal times and in the home corner, we are also exploring real food items during roleplay to try and enhance real life experiences.
+The curiosity approach is an initiative to provide the children with authentic play experiences, to do this the nursery has started to allow the children to use and explore adult equipment such as real crockery at meal times and in the home corner, we are also exploring real food items during roleplay to try and enhance real life experiences.
 Whilst doing this we will be teaching our children how to respect their property and building on their knowledge that sometimes things can break.
 By only providing plastic toys we are taking this skill away from our children.

 The children are also taking part in more meal preparation activities such as making their own stir fry, pancakes and fruit salads.
-We have recently invested in some new equipment to enable the children to engage in these activities safety.
+We have recently invested in some new equipment to enable the children to engage in these activities safely.
 The children will be using a heated wok, and specifically designed children’s knives with close supervision and support, the staff will be working closely with each child to explain and teach your children about the risks involved and how to safely manage these.
-We have recognised the benefits of involving children in cooking activities, some of these are encouraging fussy eaters to experiment more with food.
-Cooking provides opportunities for children to develop their social and communication skills and to begin to learn how to work as part of a group.
-We also recognise how this allows the children to be creative and develop a sense of achievement from seeing the cooking process from start to finish.
+We have recognized the benefits of involving children in cooking activities, some of these are encouraging fussy eaters to experiment more with food, cooking provides opportunities for children to develop their social and communication skills and to begin to learn how to work as part of a group.
+We also recognize how this allows the children to be creative and develop a sense of achievement from seeing the cooking process from start to finish.
 If you would like to see our supporting risk assessments, please ask a member of staff.